oliverbarnes/oliverbarnes.github.io/index.md

 Working the web since 1998.
 Rubyist and API developer for the past 10+ years.
-Well-versed in agile processes, and recently more involved in DevOps and Digital Transformation.
+Well-versed in agile processes, and recently more involved in DevOps/SRE and Digital Transformation.

 Open to contract and full-time senior or management positions.
 Please connect with me on [Linkedin](https://www.linkedin.com/in/oliverbarnes/) to discuss potential work.